hughwarden/hwarden.blog/content/posts/2023-05-just-intonation/index.en.md

 ![](./imgs/harmonograph.jpg "Image from pedrotucker.com")

-Unfortunately, I do not own a harmonograph or do I have access to one.
+Unfortunately, I do not own a harmonograph nor do I have access to one.
 I do however, have the ability to code and mathematically recreate one.
-Luckily, the maths of the harmonograph is fairly simple so I am going to simulate one in R. The harmonograph is essentially just a parametric equation with repsect to time, so we can start off by sampling regular intercals of our parametric variable, which I will call `t`.
+Luckily, the maths of the harmonograph is fairly simple so I am going to simulate one in R. The harmonograph is essentially just a parametric equation with repsect to time, so we can start off by sampling regular intervals of our parametric variable, which I will call `t`.
 We can then find our x and y coordinates of two notes of the same pitch by using the following equations:

 {{< katex >}}
 \\(x = \sin(t)\\)